 - Those with a family history of glaucoma

-- People with high myopia (severe near-sightedness)
+- Possible risk factors: people with diabetes and people with high myopia (severe near-sightedness)

 What Are The Signs And Symptoms Of Glaucoma?

-Glaucoma can progress slowly and those who present with the disease may already have severe vision loss.
+There are many types of glaucoma.
 Consequently, your best defense is to have regular eye exams and a glaucoma screening test, especially if you fall into a high-risk group.

 - Severe pain